hchulkim/replication-template/README.md

 ## What if I use Python or Julia?

 There can be a problem if you are not just using R for analysis.
 This is quite common for researchers.

-### TBD
+This is not a problem; we can install Python and Julia using Dockerfile.
+You can check how to do this using the Dockerfile template on this repository.

 ## Example